 (4) The presence of a person at a meeting of the Board need not be by attendance in person but may be by that person and each other person at the meeting being simultaneously in contact by telephone or other means of instantaneous communication.

-[Regulation 10 amended by Gazette 24 Oct 2003 p.
+[Regulation 10 amended: Gazette 24 Oct 2003 p.
 4498-9.]

 11. Procedures of Board